TheRedJalapeno/ZingLab/_posts/2024-02-13-click2highlight.md

 image: "/assets/2024_click2highlight.jpg"
 ---

-## Click2Highlight

-A simple tool to double-click and highlight any text block on a page.
-Insert a span around selected text, and double-click to remove it.
+A simple tool to double-click and highlight any text block on a page and double-click again to remove it.
+Highlight as much as you want, and screenshot for studying.